Find Grad Schools

 94% Women

-University of Central Florida is the 11th most popular school in the nation for students seeking a graduate certificate in English or French.
+University of Central Florida comes in at #11 on our list of the most popular colleges offering graduate certificates in english or french.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 32 people received their graduate certificate in English or French from UCF.
-Around 69% of these students were from an underrepresented racial-ethnic group, and 94% were women.
+During the most recent year for which we have data, 32 people received their graduate certificate in english or french from UCF.
+About 94% of this group were women, and 64% were students from an underrepresented racial-ethnic group.

 #11